-You need to prove your identity (ID) for most driver licensing and vehicle registration transactions.
+You must prove your identity (ID) for most driver licensing and vehicle registration transactions.

-For some vehicle-related or driver licensing transactions you also need to prove you live in the ACT.
+For some transactions you must also prove you live in the ACT with proof of residency documents.

 There are 2 levels of accepted proof of identity documents: